smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 5. Enter the API Token you received in your welcome email and click save.
 Signup [here](https://smartsend.io/woocommerce/api-token/) to get an API Token.
 6. Once the API Token is saved, press 'Validate API Token' to connect your WooCommerce store to Smart Send.

+== Developers ==

+The plugin implements a number of useful hooks and filters that can be used to extend the functionality of the plugin:

+* woocommerce_smart_send_shipping_shipping_add_rate: An action that allows 3rd parties to add rates after the Smart Send rate is added.
+* woocommerce_shipping_smart_send_shipping_is_available: A filter that allows 3rd parties to disable this shipping method
+* woocommerce_shipping_smart_send_shipping_is_free_shipping: A filter that allows 3rd parties to disable free shipping for this method

+ The following filters are inherited from WooCommerce and can be used as well:

+ * woocommerce_settings_api_form_fields_smart_send_shipping: A filter to override the main setting fields.
+ * woocommerce_shipping_instance_form_fields_smart_send_shipping: A filter to override zone fields for the shipping method.

 == Screenshots ==